Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

+Before proceeding we further characterize the ensemble averages used in our computations.
+Figure \ref{ppara} plots the points $u_0\in\U$ in the energy-enstrophy plane.
+The fact that all 100 points lie between the parabola and the line is consistent with the analysis of Dascaliuc, Foias and Jolly \cite{dascaliuc2005} on the location of the global attractor for the two-dimensional incompressible Navier--Stokes equations.
+Observe that the points are clustered together in a small region of the plane, but appear randomly distributed within that region.

 The discrete ensemble averages may be defined as follows.
-Let $\U$ be a finite subset of $\A_{K,h}$.
 For each $u_0\in\U$ let $R_k^n(u_0)$ be the residual obtained by plugging the solution $u_k^n$ with $u^0=u_0$ into (\ref{residd}).
 Take $\mu$ in (\ref{ensemble}) to be the uniform probability measure supported on $\U$.
 It follows that

-where $|\U|$ denotes the cardinality of $\U$.
+where $|\U|=100$ denotes the cardinality of $\U$.
 Characterizing how ${\cal E}_{\rm rms}^n$ depends on $t_n$ will be the main focus of the computational results in the next section.